IngloriousNorth/Platonopolis/README.md

 The whole thing follows MVC architecture based on AngularJS, where a "bind" is a DOM manipulator.

-This should be literally plug-and-play, all you have to do to get a fully working WebTorrent Indexer is 1) Set up a Neo4J Database, 2) Input your Neo4J credentials into config.js, and 3) Edit the torrents.js model to suit the types, media, formats, and resolutions of your public domain media.
+This should be literally plug-and-play (the only manual work is adding Neo4J Lucene Search indexes, you will get an error for each missing index, there should be 4), all you have to do to get a fully working WebTorrent Indexer is 1) Set up a Neo4J Database, 2) Input your Neo4J credentials into config.js, and 3) Edit the torrents.js model to suit the types, media, formats, and resolutions of your public domain media.

 To get started, you will need to:

 *Start a Neo4j Aura Database, or host your own* (they have a free Community Edition up to 200,000 or so nodes)!

 *Edit config.js and enter your Neo4j credentials.*

+*Add Lucene Search Indexes (can't be bothered to find them rn, just click Graph Search and successively add the 4 indexes as outlined in the server logs)*

 *Edit the Torrents model under static/client/models* Insert Source types (such as Documentary, or Renaissance Art), edition_torrent media (such as Ebook or Concert), and edition_torrent format (such as PDF or mp3), and resolutions (such as v0, 720p or 1080x720) For perspective, an Ebook vs Audiobook would be [media] and a PDF vs djvu would be [format].